james-scales/aws-asg-lb-terraform/readme.md

 #### Revision Log
 + 11.13.25 Initial Deployment - VPC network, subnets, security groups, igw, nat gateway, route tables, ec2 in modularized format
 + 11.20.25 Added Launch Template & Target Group resources.
 Added Load_Balancing Module containing LB & ASG resources.
 Added LB Security Group rules.
 Updated resource names to "dev".
 Added Infrastructure Diagram.
++ 11.23.25 Updated Variables files in all modules and root module.
+Added outputs.tf file.

 ## Overview
 Currently this is an ongoing project building an AWS networking infrastructure.
 This is the foundation of what will become a fully functional Load Balancing & Auto-scaling group built out in Terraform.
 This project will be built out to be a reusable module and the specfic attributes can be revised as needed.